Babur: At Kabul

-He thus assumed the title of Padshah (emperor) among the Timurids—though this title was insignificant since most of his ancestral lands were taken, Kabul itself was in danger and Shaybani continued to be a threat.
+He thus assumed the title of Padshah (emperor) among the Timurids—though this title was insignificant since most of his ancestral lands were taken, Kabul itself was in danger, and Shaybani continued to be a threat.
 Babur prevailed during a potential rebellion in Kabul, but two years later a revolt among some of his leading generals drove him out of Kabul.
 Escaping with very few companions, Babur soon returned to the city, capturing Kabul again and regaining the allegiance of the rebels.
-Meanwhile, Shaybani was defeated and killed by Ismail I, Shah of Shia Safavid Persia, in 1510.
+Meanwhile, Shaybani was defeated and killed by Ismail I, Shah of Shi'a Safavid Persia, in 1510.

 Babur and the remaining Timurids used this opportunity to reconquer their ancestral territories.
 Over the following few years, Babur and Shah Ismail formed a partnership in an attempt to take over parts of Central Asia.
 In return for Ismail's assistance, Babur permitted the Safavids to act as a suzerain over him and his followers.
-Thus, in 1513, after leaving his brother Nasir Mirza to rule Kabul, he managed to take Samarkand for the third time; he also took Bokhara but lost both again to the Uzbeks.
+Thus, in 1511, after leaving his brother Nasir Mirza to rule Kabul, he managed to take Samarkand for the third time; he also took Bukhara but lost both again to the Uzbeks in 1512.
 Shah Ismail reunited Babur with his sister Khānzāda, who had been imprisoned by and forced to marry the recently deceased Shaybani.
 Babur returned to Kabul after three years in 1514.
-The following 11 years of his rule mainly involved dealing with relatively insignificant rebellions from Afghan tribes, his nobles and relatives, in addition to conducting raids across the eastern mountains.
+The following 11 years of his rule mainly involved dealing with relatively insignificant rebellions from Afghan tribes, his nobles, and relatives, in addition to conducting raids across the eastern mountains.
 Babur began to modernise and train his army despite it being, for him, relatively peaceful times.

-Foreign relations

-Determined to conquer the Uzbeks and recapture his ancestral homeland, Babur was wary of their allies the Ottomans, and made no attempt to establish formal diplomatic relations with them.
-He did, however, employ the matchlock commander Mustafa Rumi and several other Ottomans.
-From them, he adopted the tactic of using matchlocks and cannons in the field (rather than only in sieges), which gave him an important advantage in India.
+After the siege and capture of Bajaur in 1519, he married Bibi Mubarika, the daughter of Yousafzai chief Shah Mansur.
+In 1521, he took control of Badakhshan after the death of Uways Mirza.
+In 1522, he besieged and annexed Kandahar from the Arghun dynasty.
+The Arghuns were forced to relocate to Sindh.